 Some people have raised concerns about whether food additives and sugar may cause ADHD.
-Although some children seem to become overactive or impulsive after eating foods containing sugar, studies have confirmed that ADHD is present at birth and that food and environmental factors do not cause the disorder.
+Although some children seem to become overactive or impulsive after eating foods containing sugar, studies have confirmed that the brain differences that lead to ADHD are present at birth and that food and environmental factors do not cause the disorder.

 ADHD is primarily a problem with sustained attention, concentration, and task persistence (ability to finish a task).
 Affected children may also be overactive and impulsive.
 Preschool children with ADHD may have problems with communication and appear to have social interaction problems.
 As children reach school age, they may seem inattentive.
 They may fidget and squirm.
 They may be impulsive and talk out of turn.
 During later childhood, such children may move their legs restlessly, move and fidget their hands, talk impulsively, and forget easily, and they may be disorganized.
 They are generally not aggressive.

-About 20 to 60% of children with ADHD have learning disorders, and most have academic problems.
+About 20 to 60% of children with ADHD have learning disabilities affecting reading, math, or written language, and most have academic problems such as poor grades due to disorganization or incomplete homework (executive skills).
 Work may be messy, with careless mistakes and an absence of considered thought.
 Affected children often behave as if their mind is elsewhere and they are not listening.
 They often do not follow through on requests or complete schoolwork, chores, or other duties.
 There may be frequent shifts from one incomplete task to another.